Ignatius Maloyan: Early life

 Despite the best efforts of Armenian Catholic dissenters and of the Ottoman State, Patriarch Paul Petros XIII accordingly convened the Synod in Rome with 13 bishops present on October 15, 1911.
 Following a Synod whose decrees greatly strengthened the independence and governing role the Armenian Catholic clergy at the expense of the Ottoman Government and the laity, Fr.
 Maloyan was consecrated in Rome as Archbishop of Mardin on October 22, 1911.

-In a 20th-century renewal of the Investiture Controversy, both the National Council and by Sultan Mehmet V declared, in retaliation for having convened a Synod outside of the Ottoman Empire and for consecrating Bishops without asking first for the Government's approval, that Patriarch Paul Petros XIII was deposed.
+In a 20th-century renewal of the Investiture Controversy, both the National Council and Sultan Mehmet V declared, in retaliation for having convened a Synod outside of the Ottoman Empire and for consecrating Bishops without asking first for the Government's approval, that Patriarch Paul Petros XIII was deposed.
 A Patriarchal locum tenens, Bishop Hatchadourian of Malatia, was appointed instead and moved into the Patriarch's official residence in Istanbul.
 Although Pope Pius X immediately declared the new "Patriarch" suspended, the Vatican was unable to restore Patriarch Paul Petros XIII as long as the Ottoman Government supported his rival.

-For this reason, Archbishop Maloyan arrived in Mardin to find local Armenian Catholics in turmoil.
+For this reason, Archbishop Maloyan arrived in his Archdiocese, immediately after the 1913 Ottoman coup d'état transformed the Empire into a de facto single party state governed by the Three Pashas as the thinking heads of the Committee of Union and Progress political party, to find the Armenian Catholics of Mardin in turmoil.
 He tried to restore order, while also encouraging devotion to the Sacred Heart.

 According to Charles E. Frazee, "Thus the Armenian Catholic Church, with about 140,000 members, entered the period of the First World War with a deep division in its ranks.
 Each Patriarch had his own partisans among the clergy and laity, and compromise seemed far away.
 Despite the fact that, of all Armenians, Catholics were the most loyal to the Ottoman Government, they were not to be spared the genocide that lay ahead."

-Prelude to Genocide
+Prelude to genocide

 The Great War

+According to Assyrian genocide scholar David Gaunt, so many detailed eyewitness accounts in multiple languages of the systematic slaughter of the region's Christians, without any distinction between sects or ethnicities, have survived that, "Mardin is the one place in the Ottoman Empire that provides us with a relatively complete day-by-day description of the persecution of the Armenians, Chaldeans, and Syriacs."